yashshah0401/environmental-monitoring/deliverable-3/Deliverable_3_Environmental_Monitoring.md

 | Sprint 3     | Apr 15 – Apr 21  | Frontend development, dashboard UI                        |
 | Sprint 4     | Apr 22 – Apr 28  | Integration testing, deployment, documentation            |

+> **📝 Note:**
+> The sprint dates, milestones, and data points illustrated in the timeline and accompanying tables are **hypothetical** and intended for planning and demonstration purposes only.
+> Final implementation dates may vary depending on team availability, stakeholder input, hardware procurement, and external dependencies.

 ---

 ## 8. Stakeholder Expectations